Cards

 Understanding the Firestone Credit Card

-Firestone has two credit card options for users — a store-branded card, which can only be used at Firestone points of sale, partner locations, and other participating stores, and a Mastercard version, which can be used anywhere Mastercard is accepted.
-Both cards offer various rewards, have a mobile application, and provide no-annual-fee service.
+Firestone has two CFNA credit card options—a store-branded card, which can only be used at the brand’s points of sale, partner locations, and other participating stores, and a Mastercard version, which can be used anywhere Mastercard is accepted.
+Both cards offer various rewards, have a dedicated mobile application, and provide no-annual-fee service.

 To qualify for a Firestone card, you must meet the following requirements:

-The issuer reviews the application and, based on an analysis of the applicant’s credit history and assessment of creditworthiness, decides whether to approve it and which card to issue.
+The issuer reviews the application and, based on the applicant’s credit history and creditworthiness, decides whether to approve it and which card to issue.

-In practice, it is easier to obtain a private-label Firestone card — there are less stringent requirements for its registration.
+In practice, it is easier to obtain a private-label Firestone card—the requirements to qualify for one are far less stringent.
 As a cardholder, you can earn rewards on purchases and receive bonuses for payments at Firestone locations, which you can then convert into money and spend on car repair and maintenance.
-You can manage your credit card account conveniently through the mobile app 24/7 — you can check your balance, make payments, view your transaction history, and so on.
+You can manage your account conveniently through the Firestone credit card payment app 24/7—you can check your balance, make payments, view your transaction history, and so on.

-The Firestone CFNA card is instantly available, which makes it an excellent solution for urgent repairs, but this is far from the only advantage of this financial tool.
+The Firestone card is instantly available, which makes it an excellent solution for urgent repairs, but this is far from the only advantage it offers.

 The Firestone Credit Card’s Benefits

-Firestone credit cards offer a variety of exclusive advantages, especially when it comes to Firestone products and services.
-The card is most beneficial if you frequently make high-value purchases at Firestone, so if you’re already a customer you can save quite a lot of money without changing your spending habits.
+Firestone CFNA cards offer a variety of exclusive perks, especially when it comes to the brand’s products and services.
+The card offers the most benefits to frequent Firestone shoppers, so if you’re already a customer, you can save quite a lot of money without changing your spending habits.

 New cardholders save 5% on their first purchase and earn up to 4% in rewards when they spend at Firestone locations.
-The Mastercard option provides some additional benefits, such as 2% cash back in rewards on fuel and 1% cash back anywhere you can pay with your Mastercard.
+The Mastercard option provides some additional benefits: 2% cash back in rewards on other automotive purchases and 1% cash back anywhere you can pay with your Mastercard.

-Perhaps the most interesting feature of the card is its six-month deferred interest Firestone financing offer, which is essentially an interest-free loan for up to half a year.
-The Firestone credit card also offers clients discounts on services, exclusive deals, and special coupons.
+Perhaps the most interesting feature of the card is its six-month deferred interest offer, which is essentially an interest-free loan for up to half a year.
+The Firestone credit card also offers clients discounts, exclusive deals, and special coupons.

-Both the store-branded Firestone card and the Firestone Mastercard version provide a rewards program divided into three levels.
-The cardholder tier is based on points earned and annual card spendings.
+Both the store-branded Firestone card and the Firestone Mastercard version have their rewards divided into three levels.
+The cardholder’s tier is based on points earned and annual spendings.

-- Passenger (level 1).
-Tier 1 cardholders spend less than $1,250 per year and earn 3% back in rewards for spending at Firestone locations.
+1. Passenger (level 1).
+Tier 1 cardholders spend less than $1,250 per year and earn 3% back in rewards at Firestone locations.

-While Firestone credit card benefits are indeed clear, interesting, and valuable in some scenarios, the rewards system is quite complex, and sometimes, it makes more sense to consider alternative credit cards.
+While Firestone credit card benefits are quite valuable, the rewards system is complex, and sometimes, it makes more sense to consider alternative credit cards.

 The Firestone Credit Card’s Drawbacks

-Despite the good pack of benefits, Firestone cards come with certain limitations and disadvantages, such as above-average annual interest rates — a fixed annual rate of 29.99% (for the store-branded card) and a variable annual rate of 26.99% (for the Mastercard version).
-Potential cardholders should also mind the fees for missed or late payments (up to $41) and inability to use private-label cards anywhere but Firestone service points.
+Despite the good pack of benefits, Firestone cards come with certain limitations and disadvantages, such as above-average annual interest rates—a fixed annual rate of 34.99% (for the store-branded card) and a variable annual rate of 34.99% (for the Mastercard version).
+Potential cardholders should also consider the fees for missed or late payments (up to $41) and the inability to use private-label cards anywhere but at Firestone service points.

-Overall, the Firestone credit card will not be a win-win solution for those users who don’t visit the provider frequently.
-Such customers will not receive enough benefits for the bonuses received to cover the annual fees.
+Overall, the Firestone credit card will not be a win-win solution for those who don’t visit the provider frequently.
+Such customers simply won’t receive enough benefits to cover the annual fees.

-Additionally, rewards received under the program can only be used as a statement credit after spending at Firestone, so unless you plan to pay for expensive car repair or maintenance, you can consider other credit cards with easier terms and a more extensive rewards program.
+Additionally, rewards received under the program can only be used as a statement credit after spending at Firestone, so unless you plan to pay for expensive car repair or maintenance, you may consider other credit cards with less demanding terms and a more extensive rewards program.

 Final Thought

-If you choose to check out all the benefits of the Firestone credit card, we suggest you go for the CFNA Mastercard version.
+If you choose to go for a Firestone credit card, we suggest you use the Mastercard version.

 FAQ